Verpitek/PanSpark/PANSPARK_MANUAL.md

 LIST_PUSH 1 >> numbers
 LIST_PUSH 2 >> numbers
 LIST_PUSH 3 >> numbers
-PRINT numbers              // Shows: [1,2,3]
+PRINT numbers
 ```

-> **ℹ️ INFO:** Each `PRINT` command outputs to a buffer.
+> **ℹ️ INFO:** Each `PRINT` command outputs to a buffer on its own line.
 When your program finishes, you can read all outputs at once.
 That's how PanSpark displays things!

 ---

-# 📖 PAGE 6: CONTROL FLOW - JUMPING AROUND
+# PAGE 6: CONTROL FLOW - JUMPING AROUND

 ## Points and Jumps